 Sound has been used as a diagnostic tool for millennia [source: NPR].
-You can learn a lot with an ear to a person's chest -- that the heart valve isn't fully closing, for instance ("whoosh"), or that the bowel is obstructed ("gurgle").
+You can learn a lot with an ear — or the bell of a stethoscope — to a person's chest — that the heart valve isn't fully closing, for instance ("whoosh"), or that the bowel is obstructed ("gurgle").
 Listen a bit lower and you can determine the size of the liver [source: IPAT].

 The initial stethoscope was invented in the early 19th century by French physician René Laennec.
 His invention helped him hear body sounds more clearly, yes, but Laennec was actually trying to achieve a rather different end: doctor-patient distance.
 Hygiene in the 1800s was not what it is today, and the doctor was tired of pressing his face against dirty, smelly, lice-ridden bodies [source: NPR].